CIA Gina Haspel's Thailand torture ties

 Haspel's unclear role

 By the time Gina Haspel took over Detention Site Green, the intensive interrogation of Abu Zubydah was over.
-Two other Al Qaeda suspects, Ramzi Bin al-Shibh and Abd al Rahim al Nashiri, were also detained with him, and Nashiri is also known to have been waterboarded.
+One other al Qaeda suspect, Abd al Rahim al Nashiri, was also waterboarded

 The controversial methods used on Abu Zubaydah did not produce any useful information.
 By all accounts he had been co-operative during the softer FBI questioning.